Get E-Book

 console.error(err.code, Date.now() - started);

-});The elapsed time is crude, but it separates fast rejection from long silence.
-For local loopback, refusal is usually immediate.
-For filtered remote paths, the delay can be much longer.
-That distinction changes the next debugging move: inspect the listener for fast refusal, inspect route and filtering for silence.
+The elapsed time is rough, but it helps.
+On local loopback, refusal is usually immediate.
+On filtered remote paths, the delay can be much longer.
+That changes your next move.
+For fast refusal, check whether the service is listening on the address and port you used.
+For long silence, check network reachability and filtering.

-Sequence Numbers Make Bytes Recoverable
+Sequence Numbers Make Missing Bytes Recoverable

 client sends bytes 1000..1499